LATENT DEFECTS & CAVEAT EMPTOR

 - Where the Vendor knows of a latent defect that renders the house unfit for habitation

-- Where the vendor is reckless or ignorant as to the correctness of statements relating to the fitness of the house for habitation
+- When the vendor is reckless or ignorant as to the correctness of statements relating to the fitness of the house for habitation

 - Where the vendors breached his or her duty to disclose a latent defect that renders the premises dangerous.

-Although there are exceptions to Caveat Emptor, the law and its application can be very complicated and it is not always clear when exactly these exceptions can be said to apply.
+Although there are exceptions to Caveat Emptor, the law and its application can be very complicated.
+It is not always clear when exactly these exceptions can be said to apply.
 The question of what actually amounts to a latent defect has been the subject of rigorous legal discourse.
-For example, does a convicted pedophile living down the street amount to a defect rendering the property unfit for habitation, or, does the existence of dug wells on neighbouring properties, impacting on the ability of a buyer to install a septic weeping bed amount to a defect on that property?
+For example, does a convicted pedophile living down the street amount to a defect rendering the property unfit for habitation?
+Does the existence of dug wells on neighbouring properties, impacting on the ability of a buyer to install a septic weeping bed amount to a defect on that property?
 What is meant by negligent misrepresentation?
 Does the misrepresentation have to be detrimental to the purchaser in the sense that damages resulted, or is it sufficient that negligent misrepresentation was made?

 HOW WE CAN HELP

-The answers to these questions vary from case to case, and it is best to consult with a lawyer to determine what your options are, and what the best means of recourse may be for your particular case.
+The answers to these questions vary from case to case.
+It is best to consult with a lawyer to determine what your options are, and what the best means of recourse may be for your particular case.

-At Murray Ralston Lawyers, we possess the requisite expertise to help you navigate through a situation where you have been wronged by the vendor.
-We do our very best to ensure you are well informed about the law as it applies to your particular case and its unique set of circumstance, and to ensure that your legal rights are protected.
+At Murray Ralston Lawyers, our expertise can help you navigate through a situation where you have been wronged by the vendor.
+We do our very best to ensure you are well informed about the law as it applies to your particular case and its unique set of circumstances, and to ensure that your legal rights are protected.